 Our staff has a unified approach to the presentation of food during meals.
-At OA, we do not push food on students, but we do ask that students try most of the dishes on the table.
-At the same time, we may withhold a dessert from a student who has eaten nothing or eaten poorly.
-It is our intention to provide nutritionally balanced and varied meal options.
-Given an active schedule, our students need to maintain a healthy and balanced diet.
+We do not push food on students, but we do ask that students try most of the dishes on the table.
+Given an active schedule, OA students need to maintain a healthy and balanced diet.
 We stress that eating should not become an emotional or a reward issue.
-Dining is an intentional time as are the aesthetics of food presentation and the happy ambiance of the dining room.
+Dining is an intentional time as are the aesthetics of food presentation and the ambiance of the dining room.